awslabs/aws-encryption-sdk-specification/framework/cmm-interface.md

 When the CMM gets a [decrypt materials request](#decrypt-materials-request), it MUST return [decryption materials](structures.md#decryption-materials) appropriate for the request.

+If the requested algorithm suite does not include a signing algorithm but the encryption context includes the reserved `aws-crypto-public-key` key, the operation SHOULD fail.
+Likewise, if the requested algorithm suite includes a signing algorithm but the encryption context does not include the reserved `aws-crypto-public-key` key, the operation SHOULD fail.

 The decryption materials returned MUST include the following: